wrxco/chartbutler/README.md

 ![Downloading charts into the `charts` directory](screenshots/cli_b.png)

 ## Notes
  - The cookie-based download method has not been thoroughly tested and may be unstable.
+ - When using MediaFire credentials (`--email`/`--password`) or cookies, ChartButler will attempt to use the MediaFire API for a permissioned download link.
+You will see a log line prefixed with “⇱ [MediaFire API]” indicating the direct URL in use.
+If the API is not available or falls back, you will see “⇱ [HTML regex]” or “⇱ [HTML scrape]” messages.
  - The script is not affiliated with or endorsed by The Chart Locker project, Sailing Grace, or MediaFire.

 ## Credit
 This utility accesses content hosted on: